engi-fyi/aws-creds/README.md

-  logout   Deletes user's current AWS credentials. ls       Lists all of the saved profiles. rm       Deletes the selected profile. rotate   Automatically rotates your access keys. status   Prints out information about the credential that is currently in... update   Updates the selected profile with the new values.
+  logout   Deletes user's current AWS credentials. ls       Lists all of the saved profiles. rm       Deletes the selected profile. role     Used to login using an assumed role. rotate   Automatically rotates your access keys. status   Prints out information about the credential that is currently in... update   Updates the selected profile with the new values.